coleifer/sweepea/docs/api.rst

         Issue a PRAGMA query on the current connection.
 To query the status of a specific PRAGMA, typically only the ``key`` will be specified.

+        For more information, see the `SQLite PRAGMA docs <http://sqlite.org/pragma.html>`_.

         .. note::
             Many ``PRAGMA`` settings are exposed as properties on the :py:class:`Database` object.

+    .. py:method:: add_pragma(key, value)

+        Apply the specified pragma query each time a new connection is opened.
+        If a connection is currently open, the pragma will be executed.

+    .. py:method:: remove_pragma(key)

+        Remove the pragma operation specified by the given key from the list of pragma queries executed on each new connection.

     .. py:method:: begin([lock_type=None])